 - Qualifying Educational Credit for the CPA Examination

-- Full program offered at LSC-CyFair, LSC-Montgomery, LSC-North Harris, and LSC-Tomball
+- Full program offered at LSC-CyFair, LSC-Kingwood, LSC-Montgomery, LSC-North Harris, LSC-Tomball, and LSC-University Park

 - Accounting Departments

 Advanced Technical Certificate in Professional Accountancy: The Accounting Advanced Technical Certificate is designed to support students that are interested in becoming a Certified Public Accountant (CPA).
 The Texas State Board of Public Accountancy has evaluated, approved, and awarded the designation “Qualifying Educational Credit for the CPA Examination” to Lone Star College.
 The designation allows students who already hold a baccalaureate degree from a Board-recognized US educational institution to take specified accounting courses or complete the advanced technical certificate.
 A separate admission process is required to have undergraduate and graduate transcripts evaluated by the chair of the program.